noloader/cryptopp-autotools/README.md

 There is a wiki page available that discusses Autotools and the Crypto++ project files in more detail at [Autotools](https://www.cryptopp.com/wiki/Autotools).

+# Testing

-The Autotools files are a work in progress, so use it at your own risk.
-The head notes in `configure.ac` and `makefile.am` list some outstanding items.
-Please feel free to make pull requests to fix problems.
+The Autotools files are officialy unsupported, so use them at your own risk.
+With that said, the Autotools source files are tested with Crypto++ on Linux and OS X using [Travis CI](https://github.com/weidai11/cryptopp/blob/master/.travis.yml).

 # Workflow